lincoln-Engineer/portfolio/README.md

 CSS3 - Styling with responsive design using media queries

-JavaScript - Adding interactivity and animations
+JavaScript - Adding interactivity and animations. it is innthe html file

 📂 Sections